SantiagoTaracena01/vite-react-template/README.md

 `git clone https://github.com/SantiagoTaracena01/vite-react-template`

 This will clone this repository into your computer.
 My personal recommendation would be to rename the directory and give it the name of the project you're gonna work on.
+You also should change the project's name located in `package.json`.

+Finally, you'll just need to install dependencies running the `yarn` command in the terminal.

 ### Features